YasmineBB/curated/README.md

 There is an overall muted colour scheme for the site with a bold blue feature colour and a complementary mustard yellow.
 The reason for this is so that the artworks are the main focus for the user, and the site provides a clean base for the works.
 The site header of the site is a bold blue, and most of the text on the site is in black, to contrast against the white background.
 Some headings are in blue, some in mustard yellow.
 When an item in the navigation bar is hovered over, it's highlighted in mustard yellow to make it clear to users the page they will be selecting.

-Below is the colour scheme which was created in [Coolers](https://coolors.co/000000-2a5ddf-d39822-ffffff).
+Below is the initial colour scheme which was created in [Coolers](https://coolors.co/000000-2a5ddf-d39822-ffffff).

 ![Coolers](/documentation/readme/coolers.png)

 During testing, and wanting to ensure the site is accessible, another shade of yellow was added.
-This is explained in the testing file.
+This is explained in the [Testing](./testing.md) file.

 So the final colour scheme looks like this.
 The change is barely visible, but I wanted to make sure the site was as accessible as possible whilst also maintaining the overall style and feel of the site.